spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 While the system architecture they have chosen was a great place to start, the team soon face common challenges that many growing organisations encounter with Kubernetes.

 > Wren hurriedly walks into the office, looking at their phone with a worried expression.
-"Users are reporting that our
+"Users are reporting on social
-> systems are down on social media!
+> media that our systems are down!
 This must be related to the new feature we have just released."
 >
 > Meera looks up from their monitor.
 "I've also received an alert about a new zero-day vulnerability.
 We need to patch
 > our services without further downtime, as soon as you are able to stabilize our platform."